Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Reach a Milestone.md

 Not sure if something is worthy as a milestone?
 If you’re playing co-op or guided, talk it out at the table.
 If you’re playing solo, trust your instincts and

 the type of play experience you want to create.
 In the end, it’s your game.
-To learn more about milestones, see page 213.
+See [[Managing Your Quests#^reachingmilestones|Reaching Milesstones]] to learn more.